splicehq/pg-logical-replication/README.md

 docker-compose down
 ```

-The master is mapped to local port 5500, and you can connect to it using `psql`:
+The publisher is mapped to local port 5500, and you can connect to it using `psql`:

 ```
 psql --port 5500 --host 0.0.0.0 --user postgres
 ```

-The replica is mapped to local port 5501:
+The subscriber is mapped to local port 5501:

 ```
 psql --port 5501 --host 0.0.0.0 --user postgres
 ```

-You can check the replication status by running this query on the master:
+You can check the replication status by running this query on the publisher:

 ```
 SELECT * FROM pg_stat_replication;